 This experience left me wondering, why don’t spoken language and signed language interpreters collaborate more?
 We have so much to learn from each other!
 In spite of worrying that I might be a fish out water in a room full of ASL interpreters, I was made to feel included.
 What’s your experience been?

-This post was possible thanks to the collaboration of ASL interpreter Stephanie Orcutt.
+This post was possible thanks to the collaboration of ASL interpreter Stephanie Scramlin, NIC.
 Stephanie has a Bachelors of Science in American Sign Language/English Interpreting from IUPUI.
-She has been interpreting full time for three years in the Indianapolis area and works in a variety of settings including medical, work trainings, conferences, and post secondary education.
-She holds her Indiana Interpreter Certificate and is currently working towards National Certification.
+She has been interpreting full time for six years in the Indianapolis area and works in a variety of settings including medical, work trainings, conferences, and post secondary education.